What Is Potassium and Why Is It Important?

 4. Learn Potassium-Reducing Preparation Methods

 Certain food preparation methods can lower the potassium content of some vegetables.
-To reduce potassium in vegetables, follow these steps:
+For example, to reduce potassium in vegetables, follow these steps:

 - Peel the vegetables and place them in cold water to prevent discoloration.